foresighty/MeditationApp/NOTES_CLIENT.md

 ### Business Logistics / Concerns

+- Best way to contact David with questions?
+Phone, email, text?

 - We must establish **what is** considered **complete**.
 How shall we define that the project is done?
 What is included, and what is **not** included.

 - Because payment is being accepted, do we need someone to write a user agreement, or privacy statements?